March 25, 2021

 Prostate develops cancer when healthy cells change and grow uncontrollably, forming a tumor.
 A tumor can be malignant or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-This cancer is mostly found in older men.
-And in most cases, it's found before it has spread to other parts of the body.
+It is mostly found in older men and in most cases, it's found before it has spread to other parts of the body.
 Cancer that hasn't spread tends to be easier to treat.
 When compared to other types of cancer, prostate cancer is somewhat unusual.
 This is because many prostate cancers do not spread to other parts of the body quickly.

 Prostate cancer is caused by an abnormal proliferation of cells in the prostate gland.
 This abnormal cell development might extend to the bone or lymph nodes if the malignancy is advanced.